fitchtech/azure-devops/docs/pipeline.md

 ## Introduction

 This repository stores templates to be used by azure-pipelines.
-It is recomended that you extend from the pipeline.yaml template.
+It is recommended that you extend from the pipeline.yaml template.

 ## Repository Resource

 To use the pipeline templates in this repository it must be listed as a resource in your pipeline YAML file.
-This allows you to reference paths in another repositoring by using the resource identifier.
+This allows you to reference paths in another repository by using the resource identifier.

 ```yaml
 name: $(Build.Repository.Name)_$(Build.SourceVersion)_$(Build.SourceBranchName) # name is the format for $(Build.BuildNumber)